ResourcesBusiness Banking

 Cons of traditional banking:

-• Limited access: Getting to a branch while it’s open can be a real chore.
+• Limited access hours: Getting to a branch while it’s open can be a real chore.
 If you travel or move, traditional banks may not have branches where you’re headed.

 • Longer wait times: Traditional banks can often be busy, leading to longer wait times for customers who need to speak with a banker or complete a transaction.